hayley-d/distributed-priority-queue/README.md

 A distributed priority queue implementation It aims to provide an efficient, fault-tolerant, and scalable system for managing prioritized jobs in a distributed environment.
 System supports advanced features such as the leader-follower pattern with Paxos, Round-Robin algorithm working with wieighted priority and long polling to pull jobs from distributed nodes.

+## Main points
+- Use of protocol Buffers and gRPC
+- Use of leader follower pattern with quarums
+- use of ROund-robin in combination with weighted priority for load balancer
+- use of paxos for leader follower fault tolerance
+- use of long polling for consumer (and pull model)

 ## Features
 ### 1. Distributed System Replication